Logius-standaarden/fsc-core/specifications.md

 #### Service publication

-Service publication is accomplished by offering a Contract to the Directory which contains one or more ServicePublicationGrants with each ServicePublicationGrant containing a single Service.
+Service publication is accomplished by offering a Contract to the Directory which contains one or more (Delegated)ServicePublicationGrants with each (Delegated)ServicePublicationGrant containing a single Service.
 Once the Directory and the Peer offering the Service have both signed the Contract, the Service is published in the Directory.

-The Directory MUST be able to sign Contracts with Grants of the type ServicePublicationGrant.
+The Directory MUST be able to sign Contracts with Grants of the type (Delegated)ServicePublicationGrant.

-The Directory MUST validate the ServicePublicationGrant in the Contract using the rules described in [ServicePublicationGrant section](#service_publication_grant)
+The Directory MUST validate the (Delegated)ServicePublicationGrant in the Contract using the rules described in [ServicePublicationGrant section](#grant_service_publication) or [DelegatedServicePublicationGrant section](#grant_delegated_service_publication)

-Although multiple ServicePublicationGrants are allowed in a single Contract it is RECOMMENDED to limit this to one per Contract.
-Adding multiple ServicePublicationGrants on a single Contract makes the Contract fragile.
+Although multiple (Delegated)ServicePublicationGrants are allowed in a single Contract it is RECOMMENDED to limit this to one per Contract.
+Adding multiple (Delegated)ServicePublicationGrants on a single Contract makes the Contract fragile.
 If the publication of one Service changes the whole Contract will be invalidated.

 ## Outway